Last Updated on

 For a complete how-to, and more brewing tips, read our full tutorial about Brewing with a Moka Pot.

 People call moka pot “stovetop espresso”.
 The term is not a complete misnomer, because the brewing method uses pressure in the preparation process, and the cup you get is bold, thick and flavorful, similar to espresso.
-This why we included this infographic in our home barista espresso guide.
-You can make great lattes and cappuccinos using stovetop espresso, and you can even drink it neat.
+You can make great lattes and cappuccinos using a stovetop espresso coffee maker, and you can even drink it neat.
 However, real espresso is a distinctive coffee, that needs more pressure and a controlled brewing temperature.

 My name is Dorian hand I am a former barista.
 I consume coffee in any form, as a beverage, in savory recipes and desserts.
 My favorite caffeinated beverage is the espresso.